0xProject/0x-mesh/docs/deployment.md

 ## Enabling Telemetry

 You can optionally help us develop and maintain Mesh by automatically sending your logs, which requires a few extra steps.
-If you are interested in enabling telemetery, check out [this guide](deployment_with_telemetry.md).
+If you are interested in enabling telemetry, check out [this guide](deployment_with_telemetry.md).

 ## Running Mesh